Adstronomic/AdstronomicAndroid/Read Me/English.md

 <img src="https://raw.githubusercontent.com/Adstronomic/AdstronomicAndroid/master/Read%20Me/4.png" alt="Adstronomic-Android-4" style="zoom:25%;" />

-Note that since I already had the com.adstronomic.sdk.android package when I created the project, these two packages will be merged in Android Studio, but on your project, you should have a second package, below your default package.
+Note that since I already had the com.adstronomic.sdk.android package when I created the project, these two packages will be merged in Android Studio.
+But on your project, you should have a second package, below your default package.
 Now open this second package.

 We will now need the Adstronomic SDK sources.
 To do this go to the root of this repository, open the app > src > main > java > com > adstronomic > sdk > android folder, and copy its contents, except for the MainActivity file !
 Go back to your Android Studio project, and copy these files into the com.adstronomic.sdk.android package we just created.